Poto-Feu/swannsong/README.md

 # SwannSong Adventure
 A text-adventure game with some humor.
 Please note that this game is in a pre-alpha stage and is far from being finished.

+I started this project in order to improve my skills in C++.
+Do not take source files from this program as an example of optimized and well-written code.

 **WARNING:** this game contains infrequent strong language.

 ## Building the game